SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/intro-for-administrators.md

 <img src={useBaseUrl('img/cse/cloud-siem-hud.png')} alt="Cloud SIEM main page" style={{border: '1px solid gray'}} width="800"/>

 * A. **Count**.
-A count of the Records created from incoming messages, and the Signals and Insights that have been generated.
+A count of the Records created from incoming messages, and the signals and insights that have been generated.
 * B. **Insights by Status**.
-An overview of recent Insights and their statuses: New, In Progress, Closed, or Other.
+An overview of recent insights and their statuses: New, In Progress, Closed, or Other.
 * C. **Radar**.
 Visualizes the last 24 hours of security activity.
-Dark blue lines represent Records, light blue bars represent Signals, and red triangles represent Insights.
+Dark blue lines represent Records, light blue bars represent signals, and red triangles represent insights.
 * D. **Recent Activity**.
-Displays a feed of the latest Insights that have been generated.
+Displays a feed of the latest insights that have been generated.

 Sumo Logic collects and ingests millions of your company's log messages.
 However, you may choose to send only a portion of these to Cloud SIEM.
 Cloud SIEM takes these messages and parses, maps, and enriches them into Records.
-These records are compared to Rules and, if there's a match, Entities are extracted from them and Cloud SIEM uses that information to create Signals.
-These Signals and Entities are correlated, and used in security detection use cases.
-Then, if a certain severity threshold is crossed, they become an Insight.
-Some of these Insights have actions available right in the Cloud SIEM platform, like alerting your SOC teammates.
+These records are compared to Rules and, if there's a match, entities are extracted from them and Cloud SIEM uses that information to create signals.
+These signals and entities are correlated, and used in security detection use cases.
+Then, if a certain severity threshold is crossed, they become an insight.
+Some of these insights have actions available right in the Cloud SIEM platform, like alerting your SOC teammates.

 <img src={useBaseUrl('img/cse/intro-data-flow.png')} alt="Cloud SIEM data flow"  width="800"/>